 The 1W1P program represents an effort to develop a single, concise, and coordinated approach to watershed management.
 This plan consolidates policies, programs and implementation strategies from existing data, studies, and plans, and incorporates input from multiple planning partners to provide a single plan for management of the watershed.
 Previously, numerous county and watershed district plans were developed for different areas of this watershed with little attention paid to coordination at the watershed scale.
+This plan is authorized by Minnesota State Statute 103B.801 and will substitute as the comprehensive local water management plan, soil and water conservation district comprehensive plan, and watershed district overall plan per 103C, 103B, and 103D.
 This plan builds on past efforts to better manage water resources in this watershed.

 The purpose of this plan is to equip local governments tasked with managing natural and water resources with information necessary to identify issues specific to each watershed, set goals to address those issues, and take actions to fix (or make progress towards fixing) them.
 The plan also focuses on assisting landowners with getting conservation practices on the ground.
 The plan is not regulatory in nature.
 It is simply a tool to assist local governments and landowners with protecting and/or improving water management and securing project funds.
+Activities described in this plan are voluntary, not prescriptive, and are meant to allow flexibility in implementation.
+This plan is a list of goals that the organizations may accomplish in the next 10 years.
+This plan in no way represents an agreement or contract between any or all the 13 independent local government units and the State of Minnesota or any of its departments or agents.